-This program is an example of an amazing partnership with a local business, Harley Davidson of Fort Myers.
+This program is an example of an amazing partnership with a local business, Fort Myers Harley-Davidson.
 It was a successful program that culminated in 2012.
 Organizers are hopeful the T.O.O.L.S. program will return in the coming school year.

 Back in 2012, SYAL selected 10 high school students for the T.O.O.L.S. program.
-With guidance and assistance from the Harley Davidson mechanics, these young people dismantled a Pan Head 1959 Harley Davidson motorcycle and rebuilt it.
+With guidance and assistance from the Fort Myers Harley-Davidson mechanics, these young people dismantled a Pan Head 1959 Harley Davidson motorcycle and rebuilt it.
 The motorcycle was raffled off with the proceeds benefitting the continuing programs if SYAL.

 Continuing our partnership with the Lee County Parks and Recreation Department, SYAL sponsors a basketball tournament once a year in the Lehigh Acres Community at Veterans Park.

 The basketball tournament is run by the recreation staff and volunteers from the Lee County Sheriff’s Office.
 Deputies assist with coaching and mentoring the athletes who participate in this event.
 The support from our volunteers is paramount.
 We are creating positive interactions with law enforcement officers and the community.